 - Tissue Paper

-Note: Things to remember is that available toilets in Everest region are basic without any superior facility.
-Event organizer will provide toilet roll for each client.
+Note: Things to remember is that available toilets in the Everest region are basic without any superior facility.
+The event organizer will provide toilet rolls for each client.

 - Water Bottle

 - Towel and Toiletries